MiguelMacias3M/AgroFuturo2/README.md

 dfx deploy
 ```

-If you are building an HTTP-based canister and would like your canister to autoreload on file changes (DO NOT deploy to mainnet with autoreload enabled):
+If you are building an HTTP-based canister and would like your canister to autoreload on file changes (DO NOT deploy to mainnet with autoreload enabled): Hola

 ```bash
 AZLE_AUTORELOAD=true dfx deploy